Justice Technology Review

 The field of justice technology is generating interventions faster than it is studying them.
 Courts, legal aid organizations, and technologists are building tools at scale, but there is no dedicated venue for the careful, evidence-based work needed to understand what actually works, for whom, and under what conditions.
 The Justice Technology Review exists to fill that gap.

 As an overlay journal, the Justice Technology Review does not host papers directly.
 Instead, arXiv and SSRN serve as the publication infrastructure, and the journal provides fast, rigorous peer review alongside a curated index of accepted work.
-All papers receive DOIs and are indexed by Google Scholar and Crossref from day one.
 The journal is pursuing listing in DOAJ and Scopus.

 What the journal publishes